stla/symbolicQspray/README.md

 ```

 There is a discutable point here.
 A `symbolicQspray` object represents a
 polynomial with `ratioOfQsprays` coefficients.
-So one can consider that
+So one could consider
-the polynomial variables `X`, `Y` and `Z` represent some indeterminate
+that the polynomial variables `X`, `Y` and `Z` represent some
-`ratioOfQsprays` fractions, and that it should be possible to replace
+indeterminate `ratioOfQsprays` fractions, and that it should be possible
-them with `ratioOfQsprays` objects.
-However this is not allowed.
-We will
+to replace them with `ratioOfQsprays` objects.
+However this is not
-discuss that, just after checking the consistency:
+allowed.
+We will discuss that, just after checking the consistency:

 ``` r
 evalSymbolicQspray(Qspray, a = a, X = X)